Main Library Programs in Children's Services

 Call now (421-1220) to schedule a time for us to visit

 and share a special storytime.
 We’ll also be happy to bring a box of books for you to use at your center

 Allen County Public Library Mock Book Awards

 Lovers of great children's books--find out more about our Mock Caldecott and Mock Newbery Elections.
-Possible titles are now being added to our Mock Newbery Pinterest page
+Eligible titles are now being added to our Mock Newbery

 : 2:00 to 5:30pm

-Registration is now open for Mock Newbery; click the link above or call Children's Services at 2260-421-1220 to register.
-Mock Caldecott registration will be available soon.
+Registration is now open; click the link above or call Children's Services at 2260-421-1220 to register.
+For more information on our Mock Awards, click here

 Get your brains, and hands, and imaginations, working... by playing!
 Children's Services' Lego® Club